potocnikluka/vim-settings/README.md

 * Toggle terminal with F4.
 * In editor, type :R to asynchronously run the program in the side split.
 Toggle the terminal running the program with Shift + e, if there is no nothing running Shift - e will run the program.
+* Set up compilers and compiling paths to suit your needs in init.vim under TERMINAL AND RUNNING THE PROGRAM.

 * Autocompletion for parentheses, press the sign twice to insert a single sign.

-* Netrw set up to perform similar to nerdtree. ( Create a new file with % and directory with d, rename or move with R and delete with D)
+* Netrw set up to perform similar to nerdtree.
+(Create a new file with % and directory with d, rename or move with R and delete with D)